The unbeaten Bavarians are poised to shortly wrap up a second successive Bundesliga title and are in the semifinals of the DFB Pokal.

-Bayern are also favourites to become the first side to retain the Champions League in the modern era and are currently sweeping all before them in devastating fashion.
+Bayern is also favored to become the first side to retain the Champions League in the modern era and is currently sweeping aside all before it in devastating fashion.

-Under Jupp Heynckes and now Pep Guardiola, Bayern have been racking up a whole raft of incredible statistics and records.
+Under Jupp Heynckes and now Pep Guardiola, Bayern has been racking up a whole raft of incredible statistics and records.

-Ahead of Tuesday's Champions League last 16 return leg with Arsenal, here are a selection of their best numbers.
+Ahead of Tuesday's Champions League last 16 return leg with Arsenal, here are a selection of the club's best numbers.

-0 – The number of teams who have previously retained the European Cup since the inception of the Champions League in 1992-93.
-Bayern are red-hot favourites to become the first.
+0 – The number of teams which have previously retained the European Cup since the inception of the Champions League in 1992-93.
+Bayern is a red-hot favorite to become the first.

-4 – Bayern Munich have spilled only four points in this season's Bundesliga, with their draws coming against Freiburg and Bayer Leverkusen.
+4 – Bayern Munich has spilled only four points in this season's Bundesliga, with draws coming against Freiburg and Bayer Leverkusen.

-10 – Including last season's final against Borussia Dortmund at Wembley, Bayern have won their last 10 away matches in the Champions League - a record.
+10 – Including last season's final against Borussia Dortmund at Wembley, Bayern has won its last 10 away matches in the Champions League - a record.

-16 – Saturday's 6-1 win over Wolfsburg was Bayern’s 16th consecutive Bundesliga victory, which is a record they will want to further enhance.
+16 – Saturday's 6-1 win over Wolfsburg was Bayern’s 16th consecutive Bundesliga victory, which is a record the club will want to enhance.
 Previously, the best was a 14-match winning streak.

-21 – In winning the German title last term, Heynckes’ side shut their opponents out 21 times from 34 matches – a record that could yet be beaten this time around.
+21 – In winning the German title last term, Heynckes’ side shut its opponents out 21 times from 34 matches – a record that could yet be beaten this time around.

-22 – Despite the dominance of FCB, their top scorers – Mario Mandzukic and Thomas Muller – only have 22 goals each this season.
+22 – Despite the dominance of FCB, the club's top scorers – Mario Mandzukic and Thomas Muller – only have 22 goals each this season.
 However, an additional three players – Franck Ribery, Mario Gotze and Arjen Robben – have all hit double figures.

-47 – When Bayern were crowned winter champions of Germany, they did so with a record points total, smashing the previous best mark of 42 that was set by themselves a season earlier.
+47 – When Bayern was crowned winter champion of Germany, the team did so with a record points total, smashing the previous best mark of 42 that was set by the team a season earlier.

 49 – The current unbeaten run of the Bavarians in the Bundesliga.
 They have not lost in the league since October 2012.